 In front of the house there is a broad lawn fringed with flower beds and screened by olives and hazels along one side.
-A vine pergola shades two extending tables seating up to 16 and around the house there is plenty of shade from established trees and a number of other strategically placed tables and outdoor seating, offering plenty of choice for sociable seating or dining areas within easy reach of the main kitchen.
-Standard cooking herbs are planted in a bed immediately outside the kitchen and there is also a herb garden containing a wider range of herbs and some edible flowers such as marjoram and borage (as well as a nursery bed of other plants being brought on for the garden).
+A vine pergola shades two extending tables seating up to 18 and around the house there is plenty of shade from established trees and a number of other strategically placed tables and outdoor seating, offering plenty of choice for sociable seating or dining areas within easy reach of the main kitchen.
+Standard cooking herbs are planted in a bed immediately outside the kitchen and there is also a herb garden containing a wider range of herbs.

 On the hillside below the house there is an open air theatre with wooden benches arranged around a small stage.
 This was built years ago by an architectural student as a project and, although it is now crumbling a little, it is a charming spot with panoramic views.
 The acoustics are surprisingly good, as a visiting group of Canadian musicians once convincingly demonstrated to us, so if you have talent, don’t hesitate to give it full rein.

-If you continue down the hill you will reach the enclosures where the free-range chickens live, when we do have a flock (this is something of an ongoing battle with foxes and other predators)..
+If you continue past the house you will reach the enclosure where the free-range chickens live, when we do have a flock (this is something of an ongoing battle with foxes and other predators)..

 If, instead, you go up the hill behind Il Casale, you will find a large vegetable plot, strawberries, an asparagus bed and various orchard trees (cherries, plums, apples, pears, peaches, apricots, medlars).
 These are shared with Casa dell’Ortolano, which is on a terrace further up the hillside, together with its pool.